A. J. Cronin: Medical career

 During the First World War, Cronin served as a surgeon sub-lieutenant in the Royal Navy Volunteer Reserve before graduating from medical school.
 After the war he trained at hospitals that included Bellahouston Hospital and Lightburn Hospital in Glasgow and the Rotunda Hospital in Dublin.
 He undertook general practice at Garelochhead, a village on the River Clyde, and in Tredegar, a mining town in South Wales.

 In 1924 he was appointed Medical Inspector of Mines for Great Britain.
 His survey of medical regulations in collieries and his reports on the correlation between coal-dust inhalation and pulmonary disease were published over the next few years.
-Cronin drew on his medical experience and research into the occupational hazards of the mining industry for his later novels – The Citadel, set in Wales, and The Stars Look Down, set in Northumberland.
-He subsequently moved to London, where he practised in Harley Street before opening a busy medical practice of his own in Notting Hill.
-Cronin was also the medical officer for the Whiteleys department store at the time and had an increasing interest in ophthalmology.
+He later drew on his medical experiences and his research into the occupational hazards of the mining industry when writing The Stars Look Down set in Northumberland, and The Citadel set in Wales.
+Cronin subsequently moved to London, where he practised on Harley Street before opening a busy medical practise in Notting Hill.
+He was also working as medical officer for Whiteleys department store.
+During this time he showed an increasing interest in ophthalmology, and considered specializing in ophthalmic surgery.